Press Kit

 About Synhelion

-Synhelion produces renewable solar fuels to defossilize the transportation sector.
-The cleantech company, rooted in ETH Zurich and the German Aerospace Center (DLR), has developed a scalable technology to produce synthetic drop-in fuels from solar energy.
-We produce solar jet fuel, diesel, and gasoline, which can directly replace fossil fuels.
-Our solar fuels are nearly CO2-neutral.
-They close the carbon cycle as they only emit as much CO2 as was used for their production.
-They are fully compatible with today’s global fuel infrastructure and conventional engines.
-No modifications are needed to storage facilities, distribution infrastructure, fuel systems, or engines.
-Therefore, our renewable solar fuels offer an economically viable, efficient, scalable, and environmentally friendly solution for a clean transportation sector.
-Our fuels can reduce CO2 emissions in multiple transportation sectors; our current focus is on long-distance transportation and other applications that cannot be electrified.
+Synhelion produces renewable synthetic fuels to defossilize the transportation sector.
+The cleantech company, rooted in ETH Zurich and the German Aerospace Center (DLR), has developed a scalable technology to produce synthetic drop-in fuels from renewable energy.
+We produce renewable jet fuel, diesel, and gasoline – synthetically manufactured fuels that replicate the chemical and physical properties of fossil fuels.
+These fuels are fully drop-in compatible with today’s global fuel infrastructure, meaning they can be blended with fossil-derived fuels or used in their pure form in existing aircraft, ships, trucks, and cars.
+Synhelion’s renewable synthetic fuels close the carbon cycle as they will only emit as much CO₂ during combustion as was used in their production.
+Our fuels cut net CO₂ emissions by up to 100% compared to fossil fuels and offer an efficient, scalable, economically viable, and environmentally friendly solution for a clean transportation sector.
+Our current focus is on long-distance transportation and other applications that cannot easily be electrified.

-We are now continuing to scale up our technology and developing commercial projects to accelerate the global production of solar fuels.
-Our goal is to significantly cut CO2 emissions in the transportation sector by replacing fossil fuels with renewable solar fuels.
-We are supported in this endeavor by international partners from various industry and transportation sectors, including Eni, Cemex, Lufthansa Group, Swiss International Air Lines, SMS group, Wood, AMAG Group, Zurich Airport, and Pilatus Aircraft.
+We are supported in this endeavor by strategic investors, international partners, and customers from various industries and transportation sectors, including Eni, CEMEX, Lufthansa Group, Swiss International Air Lines, SMS group, Wood, AMAG Group, Zurich Airport, and Pilatus Aircraft.

 Find answers to frequently asked questions.